iotaledger/introduction-docs/docs/guides/token_guide.md

 - If you migrate before Chrysalis launch, your funds become available at Chrysalis launch.
 - If you migrate after Chrysalis launch, your funds will become available shortly after you migrate.
 - The process will be the same for Ledger Nano users.
+  - Note: The Ledger will not be supported pripor to the Chrysalis launch, but after
 - You simply connect your device and Firefly guides you through the process.
 - Firefly will initially only be available on Mac, Linux and Windows.
 - Your funds are successfully migrated.